PLEASE READ FIRST – How to protect yourself from breathing ozone

 Here, I present the in my opinion best way to perform rectal insufflations.
 This method uses a 200 ml syringe, an adapter and a syringe filling station.
 You can watch the whole process in this video (with a minor modification.
 I use a different catheter and hence also a different adapter in the video) which is also posted at the end of this page.
 This procedure requires an adapter, which you will have to make yourself.
 Below, I will explain what you need for that and how to put it together.

-1. an oxygen source (tank or concentrator)
+1. Oxygen source (tank or concentrator) including low flow regulator

-2. an ozone generator
+2. Ozone generator

-3. a syringe filling station with a filter
+3. Syringe filling station with a filter

 7. Extras: a towel, a lubricant (olive oil), vinyl gloves, a garbage bin.